GUARD: Guided Unlearning and Retention via Data Attribution for Large Language Models: Introduction

-Machine Unlearning in LLMs provides a practical alternative to avoid model retraining when removing specific information in compliance with privacy and regulatory requirements~\cite{yao2024large, kumar2022machine, chen2023machine, maini2024machine, liu2024survey}.
-Despite many advances in the domains of computational efficiency and key forget parameter identification~\cite{yao2023llmunlearning,maini2024ga,zhang2024npo, li2024rmu,shi2024regularization, choi2024prompt, wang2024llm,jia2024wagle}, fine-tuning-based LLM unlearning methods frequently suffer from \textit{excessive forgetting} and \textit{retention degradation}~\cite{zhang2024overunlearning}, compromising the utility of the retained model knowledge.
-Similarly, inference-time LLM unlearning techniques~\cite{pawelczyk2023instruction, huang2024logit,thaker2024unlearning,liu2024large, ji2024reversing}, which avoid model updates and are hence computationally attractive, do not guarantee actual forgetting, as sensitive information remains embedded within the unchanged model parameters. {Related work for both lines is in Appendix \ref{subsec:apdx-rw-unlearn}.} More broadly, the current limitations of LLM unlearning methods include one or more of the following: \emph{a) degraded retention}, which refers to the fact that unlearning can severely degrade performance on the retained data~\cite{zhang2024overunlearning, zhang2024npo, li2024rmu}; \emph{b) computational inefficiency,} which arises when requiring auxiliary LLMs for guidance or evaluation~\cite{ji2024reversing}; \emph{c) privacy leakage}, which results in failure to guarantee acceptable removal of sensitive information~\cite{liu2024large,pawelczyk2023instruction,huang2024logit}; and, \emph{d) lack of theoretical performance guarantees.} To address the above problems, we propose a novel unlearning method that ensures \textit{increased utility, effective forgetting, improved computational efficiency, and formal theoretical guarantees for both retention and forgetting.}
+More broadly, the current limitations of LLM unlearning methods include one or more of the following: \emph{a) degraded retention}, which refers to the fact that unlearning can severely degrade performance on the retained data~\cite{zhang2024overunlearning, zhang2024npo, li2024rmu}; \emph{b) computational inefficiency,} which arises when requiring auxiliary LLMs for guidance or evaluation~\cite{ji2024reversing}; \emph{c) privacy leakage}, which results in failure to guarantee acceptable removal of sensitive information~\cite{liu2024large,pawelczyk2023instruction,huang2024logit}; and, \emph{d) lack of theoretical performance guarantees.} To address the above problems, we propose a novel unlearning method that ensures \textit{increased utility, effective forgetting, improved computational efficiency, and formal theoretical guarantees for both retention and forgetting.}